siler23/MultiArchDockerKubernetes/docs/4-Multiarch-buildx-addendum.md

 ### Extra Content: [Most Users Should Skip]: [The past - The Manual Way aka Herding Cats](4-Multiarch-manual-addendum.md)

+!!! note

-**This optional path is a manual collection of tasks to build images in more depth if you want more detail.
-This is purely for educational purposes if something in the script didn't make sense or you want further material and not part of the main path.**
+    This optional path is a manual collection of tasks to build images in more depth if you want more detail.
+This is purely for educational purposes if something in the script didn't make sense or you want further material and not part of the main path.

+## Summary

 The knowledge that you can build and push multiarch images with one command is splendid, it fills you with [determination](https://undertale.fandom.com/wiki/Determination){target=_blank}